Kierstan Bell

 2023 Season: Bell completed her first Athletes Unlimited season in 10th place on the final league leaderboard with 4,950 points.
 She also ranked 10th with 2,000 stat points, while her 300 MVP points were good for a share of eighth place.
 She authored eight games with 300 or more leaderboard points, including three outings of 500 or more points.
 Bell opened Week Three with a season-high 605 points against Team Mitchell and garnered Game MVP honors four times, including a pair of MVP 3 distinctions.
 She posted a 1-2 record as a captain in Week Four.
 As a starter in all 15 games, she ranked seventh in the league with a 15.9 scoring average.
 She was second in the league with 94 three-point field goal attempts and was one of three players in the league to make 30 or more triples during the season.
 Bell was sixth on the league’s total rebounds list (94) while her 79 defensive caroms were good for fifth place.
 She fashioned three consecutive double-double performances from March 4-10.
 She closed the campaign with a season-high 25 points on 9-of-21 shooting from the field and a perfect 5-of-5 free throw effort against Team Smith.
 She closed Week Three with 24 points against Team Smith to cap a string of six consecutive double-digit scoring performances.
 Bell also contributed 20 points in the Week Three opener against Team Mitchell.
 She tallied 21 points in her Athletes Unlimited debut against Team Williams.
 She narrowly missed a double-double with nine points and a season-high 10 assists against Team Hillmon to complete Week Four.

-Other Professional Experience: Bell was selected with the No. 11 overall pick by the Las Vegas Aces in the 2022 WNBA Draft.
-She appeared in 21 games while helping the Aces win the WNBA championship.
-She averaged 1.3 points and 0.9 rebounds per contest and scored a season-high 12 points on 4-of-6 shooting from the field against Los Angeles on May 23, 2022.
-She played a season-best 16 minutes against Los Angeles on June 27, 2022.
-Bell appeared in 36 games off the bench while helping Las Vegas claim a second consecutive WNBA crown in 2023.
-She scored 3.7 points per outing while shooting 34.6 percent from the field.
-She saw action in six games with Las Vegas during the 2024 season, averaging 2.8 points and 1.0 rebounds per game.
-Bell also spent the 2022-23 campaign with Adelaide of the Australian Basketball League, where she averaged 14.1 points per game over nine appearances.
-She tallied eight double-digit scoring efforts, including a pair of 20-point performances.
-She netted a season-high 23 points with 14 rebounds against Southside on December 3, 2022.
+Other Professional Experience: Bell is a four-year WNBA veteran who was selected with the No. 11 overall pick by the Las Vegas Aces in the 2022 WNBA Draft.
+She has played in 98 career games with 17 starts, owning career averages of 3.3 points and 1.5 rebounds per contest.
+As a rookie, she appeared in 21 games while helping the Aces win the WNBA championship, averaging 1.3 points and 0.9 rebounds per contest.
+She scored a season-high 12 points on 4-for-6 shooting from the field against Los Angeles on May 23, 2022, and played a season-best 16 minutes against Los Angeles on June 27, 2022.
+She appeared in 36 games off the bench while helping Las Vegas claim a second consecutive WNBA crown in 2023, scoring 3.7 points per outing while shooting 34.6 percent from the field.
+Bell saw action in six games with Las Vegas during the 2024 season, averaging 2.8 points and 1.0 rebounds per game.
+She helped the Aces secure a third WNBA title in four years by contributing 4.2 points and 1.8 rebounds per game over 35 appearances.
+She also spent the 2022-23 campaign with Adelaide of the Australian Basketball League, averaging 14.1 points per game over nine fixtures.
+She tallied eight double-digit scoring efforts, including a pair of 20-point performances, and netted a season-high 23 points with 14 rebounds against Southside on December 3, 2022.

 At Florida Gulf Coast: Bell played two seasons at Florida Gulf Coast after transferring from Ohio State following her freshman campaign.
 She earned a starting assignment in 60 of her 80 career games and tallied 1,505 career points with 583 rebounds while shooting 47.3 percent from the field.
 She started all 50 games during her two-year career at Florida Gulf Coast and finished with 1,179 points with the Eagles on 49.9 percent shooting from the field.
 Bell ranks ninth on Florida Gulf Coast’s career scoring list and holds FGCU’s career record with a 23.6 scoring average.
 She is one of three players in program history with 100 or more career blocked shots (103) and owns the school record with 24 career double-double games.
 She was a two-time Honorable Mention All-America pick by the Associated Press and the United States Basketball Writers Association.
 Bell also earned Atlantic Sun Conference Player of the Year accolades in both seasons at Florida Gulf Coast and was the recipient of the Becky Hammon Mid-Major Player of the Year award as a sophomore and junior.
 She was a unanimous pick as the 2020-21 ASUN Newcomer of the Year after earning a league-record 10 Newcomer of the Week commendations.
 She set FGCU single-season records for points (632), scoring average (24.8), field goals made (248), and defensive rebounds per game (9.1) as a sophomore.